balunist/mbp_docs2/source/usage/advanced/mbp_tasks.rst

 with the font type, font size, display units.
 Options are available to include or exclude part number, component name or both.
 Sliding the size to the far left will remove that element of the label.
-The component labels can contain either a board-unique part # or a part name or both.
+The component labels can contain either a board~unique part # or a part name or both.
 You can slide the component label size all the way to the left to remove them both.